The Casket of Time

 “The story confronts the concept of time and twists old fairy-tale memories with a passionate creativity.”

 “The largest box of chocolate written in the Icelandic language that I have ever laid my hands on...
-This is confectionery for the mind!
-Wow!
-It is so good that I forgot to make notes ...
+This is confectionery for the mind!...
 This is a book for the 3 year old, the 30 year old, the 300 year old.”

 Yonder is a new imprint from Restless Books devoted to bringing the wealth of great stories from around the globe to English-reading children, middle graders, and young adults.
 Books from other countries, cultures, viewpoints, and storytelling traditions can open up a universe of possibility, and the wider our view, the more powerfully books enrich and expand us.
 In an increasingly complex, globalized world, stories are potent vehicles of empathy.
 We believe it is essential to teach our kids to place themselves in the shoes of others beyond their communities, and instill in them a lifelong curiosity about the world and their place in it.
 Through publishing a diverse array of transporting stories, Yonder nurtures the next generation of savvy global citizens and lifelong readers.